jeremyfprice/educ2201-syllabus/curricular_units_and_culminating_performances.md

 ## Grit

+Grit, as defined in the field of educational psychology, is defined as *"perseverance and passion for long-term goals"* (Duckworth, Peterson, Matthews, and Kelly, 2007, p.
+1087).
+It is important to work intentionally to cultivate *grit* as disposition for success as a student in EDUC2201 and at Fairmont State University; it is also an important disposition for being an educator.
+As such, a portion of your final grade will reflect your observable "grittiness."
+I will assign your grit score based on perseverance, passion, consistency, and growth mindset.
+You will have the opportunity to complete a self-evaluation on TaskStream, and I will take your self-evaluation into consideration when assigning your final grit score.

 *Grittiness Score* 150 Points

 [^1].
 Performances of Understanding are a concept from the Teaching for Understanding framework.
 You will be learning about this framework in depth during Unit 4 (The Quest to Build a WebQuest).